 - Need for Speed: Carbon (2006): A more story-driven street racing game, with the player recruiting drivers to their "crew".
 The highlight feature was the touge-inspired canyon races, which wound down narrow, twisting mountain roads, and the greatest danger was often driving off a cliff.
 Aftermarket customization also returned in full force with the "Autosculpt" feature, which allowed a greater degree of part customization.
 Takes place in a city called Palmont City.
 Carbon was released on all the same platforms as its predecessor, and was also the first Need for Speed game on PlayStation 3 and Wii, but the last on GameCube and the original Xbox.
 Interestingly, it's also the only game in series released on Mac (specifically OS X).

 - Need for Speed Carbon: Own the City (2006): A portable version made for the PSP, Nintendo DS, and Game Boy Advance that takes place in a different locale called Coast City (which is really just Most Wanted's Rockport without the Camden Beach district and a few other changes) with a different storyline compared to the main game above.
 It is the only portable NFS game to have free-roam, albeit only on the PSP version, and was also the last GBA NFS game.

 - Need for Speed: ProStreet (2007): Themed around organized race days with no illegal street racing.
 Switched to a more realistic handling model akin to Gran Turismo or Forza series, it features real-life locations and racetracks, some of them used in NASCAR events.
 The customization features from Carbon were revamped to their full potential at that time, especially the Autosculpt feature.
-It was so widely criticized for it that even EA admitted that this one was "not good" .
+It was so widely criticized for many of those feature changes that even EA admitted that this one was "not good" .
 ProStreet was released on all the same platforms as the Carbon games except for the GameCube, Xbox, Game Boy Advance and Mac.